Hunter Dickinson: High school career

-Dickinson attended DeMatha Catholic High School in Hyattsville, Maryland.
-As a sophomore, he helped his team capture its first Washington Catholic Athletic Conference (WCAC) championship since 2011.
-Dickinson was named to the First Team All-WCAC alongside teammate Justin Moore.
+The class of 2020 was the first junior class to benefit from expanded official visit rules (from 5 total to 5 as a junior, 5 as a senior and 5 as a collegiate transfer).
+Dickinson visited Purdue in September 2018.
+As a junior, he was ranked as the number 4 center in the national class of 2020 by 247Sports, but regarded as more of a versatile center with the ability to stretch the court, making him better suited to high level competition than centers like DC metro rival Qudus Wahab, who focused on the traditional skill set for a basketball big man.
+Although DeMatha was knocked out of the WCAC tournament before the finals by a Casey Morsell-led St. John's College High School, they repeated as Maryland private school champions.
+Dickinson led the team to three consecutive double-digit victories.
+He earned tournament MVP and posted 20 points in the 85–53 championship game victory over Rock Creek.
 In his junior season, Dickinson averaged 17.6 points, 10.8 rebounds and 2.5 blocks per game.
 On February 11, 2020, he recorded 40 points, nine rebounds and three blocks in a 71–63 win over St. John's College High School.
 Despite not making a three-pointer in November and December 2019, Dickinson shot 40 percent from three-point range during his senior year.
 As a senior, Dickinson averaged 18.1 points, 10.3 rebounds, 3.8 assists and 2.1 blocks per game, leading his team to a WCAC title.

-Dickinson earned All-Met Player of the Year and WCAC Player of the Year honors, and was named Maryland Gatorade Player of the Year for his success in basketball and academics, and his exemplary character.
-He graduated as a three-time first-team All-WCAC selection.
-Dickinson was invited to play in the Jordan Brand Classic.
-He competed for Team Takeover on the Amateur Athletic Union circuit alongside his college teammate, Terrance Williams.
+Dickinson repeated as a third team All-Met selection by The Washington Post, joining senior teammate Moore (1st team, player of the year), fellow junior Timberlake (second team) and senior Jahmir Young (honorable mention).